The Essential B Vitamins: B1, B2, B3, and B5 - Part 1

 Supplements & IV Therapy

 B vitamins are water-soluble, so your body doesn’t store large amounts.
-That means you need regular intake, either through food, supplements, or IV vitamin therapy.
-At Blossom Med, B-complex IV infusions deliver these vitamins directly into your bloodstream for rapid absorption.
+That means you need regular intake, either through food, supplements, and can even receive B vitamins through IV therapy.
+At Blossom Med, many of our IV infusions contain B vitamins and deliver them directly into your bloodstream for rapid absorption.
 This can be especially useful if you have dietary restrictions, absorption issues, or want a quick energy boost.

 Signs of Deficiency